artificial-cognition-forge/capsuleer/docs/capsule.md

 ## Creating a Capsule

-A capsule is created via `Capsule(config)`, which returns a `CapsuleInstance`.
-The config specifies the capsule definition and transport (local or SSH).
+A capsule is created via `Capsule(def)`, which returns a `CapsuleInstance`.
+The definition specifies capabilities, middleware, lifecycle hooks, and optionally an SSH server configuration.

 ### Definition Structure